 - All rockets must be inspected and approved by the Range Safety Officer (RSO) prior to each flight.
 Please be prepared to show that your rocket is powered by a motor approved by the Office of the California State Fire Marshall, that it will have a stable flight, and that it will recover safely.
-If you have an extra large or complex project, a Mobile RSO may be available – just ask.
+An RSO will be available at the range head.

 - Rockets with total impulse of class “M” or greater must have documentation for the RSO showing that the rocket will be stable.